auranbuckles/auranbuckles.github.io/_posts/2016-11-05-nested_nested_forms_in_rails.markdown

 ## Start with a Simple form_for

 The first part of the form simply creates a new Planet object with the [`form_for`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_for) helper.
-A planet has a name, population, and moons.
-For the purposes of this tutorial, I removed the Bootstrap classes to clear up the code.
+A planet has a `:name`, `:population`, and `:moons`.
+For the purposes of this tutorial, I removed the Bootstrap classes to clean up the code.

 {% highlight ruby %}
 <%= form_for @planet do |f| %>